Chart Color Schemes

 Unley - Parkside has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely affecting the region.
 Notable ones include Unley Central, 322-324 Fullarton Road Townhouses, 12-16 Glen Osmond Road Mixed-Use Development, and Unley 108 Apartments.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.